smallest-quark/arr-on-deck/README.md

 1. Set `When plugged in, sleep after...` to `Disabled`

 ## How To
+### Delete media
+For both Sonarr and Radarr:

+1. Go to `Settings > Media Management`
+1. Scroll to `File Management`
+1. Make sure `Unmonitor Deleted Episodes/Movies` is checked

+Episodes deleted from disk are then automatically unmonitored in Sonarr.
+Same is true for Radarr.
+So you can just delete movies and shows via the file manager or via Plex, and they will not be re-downloaded.

 ### Copy existing media into the media directories
 If you copy new files in the `movie` or `show` folder, you may have to run `ensure-permissions.sh` to make sure that the container are allowed to read these files.